Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Conclusion

 \section{Conclusion}

-In this paper, we propose and experimentally verify the simplified L2S-MLSE algorithm.
+In this paper, we propose and experimentally verify the simplified MLSE algorithm.
 The simplified scheme combines computational simplification and reduced state.
 Computational simplification does not degrade the BER performance.
 The noise enhancement caused by FFE is not severe enough to damage the pre-decision value in our experiment.
 Therefore, the use of reduced state maintains nearly identical performance.
-In the experiment of 112-Gbit/s PAM4 transmission under 2-km SSMF, the simplified L2S-MLSE can achieve better BER performance than FFE, enabling the BER performance to reach the 7\% FEC limit.
-Compared with simplified 1S-MLSE, the latency of simplified L2S-MLSE is decreased from 34 delay units in linear order to 7 delay units in logarithmic order.
-Compared with L2S-MLSE, the simplified L2S-MLSE reduces the number of variable multipliers from 512 in exponential order to 33 in linear order, while the number of adders and comparators is reduced to 37.2\% and 8.4\%, respectively.
-In conclusion, the proposed simplified L2S-MLSE shows great potential for future high-speed, low-latency, and low-complexity optical interconnects.
+In the experiment of 112-Gbit/s PAM4 transmission under 2-km SSMF, the simplified MLSE can achieve better BER performance than FFE, enabling the BER performance to reach the 7\% FEC limit.
+Compared with simplified 1S-MLSE, the latency of simplified MLSE is decreased from 34 delay units in linear order to 7 delay units in logarithmic order.
+Compared with MLSE, the simplified MLSE reduces the number of variable multipliers from 512 in exponential order to 33 in linear order, while the number of adders and comparators is reduced to 37.2\% and 8.4\%, respectively.
+In conclusion, the proposed simplified MLSE shows great potential for future high-speed, low-latency, and low-complexity optical interconnects.